kennyw728/league-item-sets/README.md

 ## TODO

-- Optimal builds by statistic
+- Champion Page
+  - top half for most frequent
+  - bottom half list best performing (kda, most win by summoner, etc)
+- Summoner Page
+  - search for specific champions played by specific players
+  - KDA indicators (with W/L indicator)
+- General additions to functions
-- Build order in addition to final build
+  - Build order in addition to final build for summoners (limit to previous 2 patches)
+- Home Screen
+  - dual boxes for champions/summoners
 - CSS (make it prettier)
 - More Documentation